jzlbornoz/cinex-app/README.md

 # CINEX APP

-Entertainment Progressive Web App with a modern UI, powered by react | You can look and search a lot of movies, series and documents, calling data from MovieDB(API).
+A movie Progressive Web App built with React that consumes data from the themoviedb API.

 ## Features